Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 7 Types of Outdoor Living Spaces for Okanagan Homes

-Not every outdoor living space needs to be a $50,000 project.
-Some of the best setups we install are straightforward covered patios that take a few days to build.
+Not every outdoor living space needs to be a massive project.
+Some of the best setups we install are straightforward covered patios that take a day or two to build.
 Here are the seven most common options we see in the Okanagan, from simplest to most involved.

 1. Covered Patios (Most Popular)